 In other words, once the expansion opens, guests will be able to follow in Harry’s very own footsteps as he prepared for his first year at Hogwarts by purchasing supplies in Diagon Alley and then hopping aboard the Hogwarts Express at Platform 9 3/4 and traveling across the land – in this case, between two theme parks – on his way to Hogwarts School of Witchcraft and Wizardry.

 When riding the train between stations, guests will not see outside.
 Rather, they will look out “windows” that project new Harry Potter stories, giving the illusion of traveling from one destination to the other while having a few magical encounters.
-It’s also believed that the Hogwarts Express experience will feature several different stories, not unlike the multitude of adventures that are brought together on Disney’s updated Star Tours attraction.

 The Hogwarts Express tracks can be viewed from many spots inside Universal Studios Florida and Islands of Adventure.
 Perhaps the best vantage points are provided by Universal’s own rides, USF’s Hollywood Rip Ride Rockit and IOA’s Dragon Challenge: